 Pachyrhizodus minimus is the smaller species of the genus, seldom reaching over three feet.
 This fish is noted for dense, compact scales.

-Cimolichtys (sim-o-lick-tees) is in a close race with Gillicus for the most common fish found in the Kansas chalk.
+Cimolichthys (sim-o-lick-tees) is in a close race with Gillicus for the most common fish found in the Kansas chalk.
 It is represented by several species, each having multiple jaws containing numerous rows of various-sized sharp teeth.
-Cimolichtys resembles a modern barracuda and was a fierce predator of smaller fishes.
+Cimolichthys resembles a modern barracuda and was a fierce predator of smaller fishes.

 This fish is actually related to salmon and has distinctive vertebrae with an hourglass shape in the middle.
-Cimolichtys had large, diamond-shaped scales that probably ran down its back.
-Three to five feet was the average length of Cimolichtys.
+Cimolichthys had large, diamond-shaped scales that probably ran down its back.
+Three to five feet was the average length of Cimolichthys.

 Apsopelix (app-sop-o-licks) is one of the smallest fish found in the Smoky Hill Chalk.
 Most specimens average between eighteen and twenty inches long.
 Smaller species of fish are found, but they are usually encased in large Inoceramus clam shells.